Have you ever thought to yourself: Some of the greatest ideas happen as you are casually chatting in a dusty hallway in your department…

 Meet the Editors

-Steven Foti is the Director of the Online MS Program and Clinical Assistant Professor in the Department of Biostatistics at the University of Florida.
+Steven Foti is the Director of Graduate Studies and Clinical Assistant Professor in the Department of Biostatistics at the University of Florida.
 He has taught a variety of biostatistics courses to undergraduates, master’s students in biostatistics and public health, and graduate students in the medical sciences, in both face-to-face and online formats.
 Steve earned a B.S. in Applied Mathematics & Statistics and Physics from Clarkson University and an M.Stat and Ph.D. in Curriculum & Instruction (statistics education) from the University of Florida.
 His interests include improving the teaching of graduate statistics in the online classroom, developing assessments, and furthering statistical literacy in both academic and community settings.

 Laura Le is a lecturer in the Division of Biostatistics at the University of Minnesota.
 She has been teaching statistics since 2007 and has been teaching in the biostatistics department since 2013.
 Laura earned a B.A. in mathematics/statistics from Luther College, M.S. in statistics and a Ph.D. in educational psychology – statistics education from the University of Minnesota.
 Currently, she teaches the introductory biostatistics courses–both in-person and online, large (100+) and small enrollments (20)–to graduate students in the health sciences (e.g., public health, nurses, physicians, veterinarians, pharmacists, dentists).
 Laura’s interests include continually improving on the curriculum and teaching of introductory statistics courses, developing assessments, and sharing educational knowledge, tips, and resources with other educators.